LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 When compiling modules as objects, you probably don't need event support turned on.
-You may use the :ref:`events <flag_events>` compiler flag to ``deny`` with the Logtalk compiling and loading built-in methods for a small performance gain for the compiled code.
+You may use the :ref:`events <flag_events>` compiler flag to ``deny`` in the Logtalk compiling and loading built-in methods for a small performance gain for the compiled code.

 .. _migration_unsupported_module_directives: